4 Protein Structure and Function

 Fig. 3.
 Influenza virus HA protein.
 This protein is a homotrimer, meaning that the quaternary structure is a complex containing three identical copies of a single type of polypeptide.
 In this rendering, each of the three chains has both α-helix (red corkscrews) and β-sheet (blue arrows) secondary structure folds, connected by “loop” segments (purple).
 The polypeptides are post- translationally glycosylated with carbohydrate molecules (green).

 SLO 2.
-Explain the roles of hydrophilic vs. hydrophobic aminoacyl residues in protein folding.
+Describe the roles of hydrophilic vs. hydrophobic aminoacyl residues in protein folding.

 The principles that control protein folding are the exactly same ones that we have already seen with RNA and DNA: The hydrophobic effect, charge interaction and repulsion, Van der Waaals contacts, etc.